BCal's 10th Anniversary Party

 In his speech during the evening, Adam Thomson said "Together, we have created and developed an airline, an airline that has an excellant national reputation as a well run business, an airline that has an international reputation that is amongst the best in the international league".

 The evening drew to a close at 2AM, with the signing of Auld Lang Syne, the biggest and best party of the decade over, but a fitting celebration of the 10 years to date.

-I hope you enjoy the page, and if you were at the party, please feel free to drop me a line with your recollections email here
+If you were at the party, please feel free to drop me a line with your recollections

 Eric Goodyear and Rebecca Beaumont Jones.

-The 10 candles being attended too by Alaistair Pugh, with The Fallen Arches in the background
+The 10 candles being attended too by Alastair Pugh, with The Fallen Arches in the background

-Adam Thomson, Alistair Pugh, Pipe Major Bob Richardson and Drum Major Mick Sterling watch over the proceedings,
+Adam Thomson, Alastair Pugh, Pipe Major Bob Richardson and Drum Major Mick Sterling watch over the proceedings,

-and Les Howard of the Northern Dance Orchestra is conducting the orchestra, part turned away.
+and Les Howard of the Northern Dance Orchestra is conducting the orchestra.

 Adam Thomson raises a glass of champagne to toast the evening's celebrations